Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • module version is not possible in JPMS

-• classpath is a concept for many decades and now is not needed
+• classpath has been a concept for many decades and now is not needed

-• given the modules path the compiler the runtime can now know where all classes are
+• given the module path the compiler and the runtime can now know where all classes are

 • when executing the code the check is not in run time anymore the check happens at the VM initialization